GuillaumeRoeder/DCC/READ_ME.txt

 EXPORT ABC:
 click on export ABC then select the maya scene you want to export an alambic from.
-(in this case click on maya scene_test.mb.) the object name is a variable in the engine.py file. then the ABC file is exported in the alambic_exporter/exportABC folder
+(in this case click on maya scene_Test.mb.) set the namespace you want to export in the  D:\projets\artfx\TD4\py_dcc\alambic_exporter\exporterMaya.py  script.

-then open a houdini scene and the alambic will be loaded from the alambic_exporter/exportABC folder when the software initializes.
+(change the selected_namespace variable) then the ABC files are exported in the alambic_exporter/exportABC folder

+a new .hip has been created !! open the scene in houdini to see your abc files.